N-oxy/N-oxy/README.md

 - 👋 Hi, I’m @N-oxy
-- 👀 I’m interested in Gamedev
+- 👀 I’m interested in Gamedev and Pentesting
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m currently learning Python, C, SQL, Linux
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 N-oxy/N-oxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.